Knowledge versus Knowing

 This post was written by Patricia West.
 Patricia is author of Rethinking Survival, The Positive Paradigm Handbook, The Common Sense Book of Change, and Two Sides of a Coin: Lao Tze's Common Sense Way of Change.
 You can find her on LinkedIn or at Rethinking Survival.

 It can be hard to balance intuition and learning.
 Which do you use, and do you tend to one more than the other?
-Let us know on social media.
+How can you move towards the other, even if it’s only to experiment with how that feels.